License-Bridge/WordPress-SDK/README.md

 ### Check is the license active or not
 ```
 if ($my_license->is_license_active($plugin_slug)) {
-    // User have the license
+    // User license is active
 }
 ```